undebuggable/browsers-timeline/HOWTO.md

 `npm run build`

-The application built in the production mode will be in the directory `dist/`
+The production built of the application will be in the directory `dist/`.